 Why I Think You Should Give Your Dog Hemp

-Unlike fish oil, hemp seed oil contains the perfect ratio of Omega-6 (linoleic acid) to Omega-3 (alpha linolenic acid) fatty acids.
-These are essential fatty acids, meaning your dog can’t produce them and needs to get them in his diet.
-A good balance of these Omega oils is critical to your dog’s health because they work synergistically in the body.
+These are essential fatty acids that your dog can’t produce.
+That means he needs to get them from his diet.
+And a good balance of these Omega oils is critical to your dog’s health.

-Hemp seeds are also high in an essential Omega-6 fatty acid called gamma linolenic acid (GLA).
-That’s important because there’s some really good reasons to boost the GLA in your dog’s diet:
+Hemp seeds are also high in an essential Omega-6 fatty acid called gamma-linolenic acid (GLA).

 1. It Fights Cancer

-Researchers at the American Cancer Society say there’s evidence that people with cancer, diabetes and skin allergies don’t make enough GLA … and these issues are incredibly common in dogs too.
-While GLA is considered a conditionally essential fatty acid (which means that most dogs can make enough of it, most of the time), there are many circumstances (hard exercise or stress) where dogs can’t make enough GLA and supplementing can become important.
+Researchers at the American Cancer Society say there’s evidence that people with cancer, diabetes and skin allergies don’t make enough GLA.
+These issues are incredibly common in dogs too.

-Finally, because the GLA is perfectly balanced with Omega-3 fats, hemp seed oil will help reduce inflammation in your dog and strengthen the immune system.
+And because GLA in hemp seed oil is perfectly balanced with Omega-3 fats, it will help reduce inflammation and strengthen your dog’s immune system.

 2. It Reduces Joint Pain